jundalisay/spblist/content/en/material/fallacies/scam.md

 Relativity is useful when you need some accuracy in timekeeping, such as in GPS.

 But that's it.

+All successful tests of Relativity are just measurements using light or electromagnetism.
+It doesn't even allow you to move anything.

 Through Einstein, Physics gets that German precision in timekeeping, **but loses how Nature actually works**.